 What it Does

-- Secures your account by requiring a code from an authentication app to secure your account.
+- Secures your account by requiring the code from an authentication app.

-- Allows for recovery using offline recovery codes and/or SMS recovery code
+- Allows for recovery using offline recovery codes and/or an SMS recovery code.

 What it Doesn't Do

-- Doesn't generate passwords.
-Seriously, we highly recommend the use of strong passwords and/or the use of Password Managers like LastPass.
+- Generate passwords.
+We highly recommend the use of strong passwords and/or the use of password managers like LastPass.

 Table of Contents